Gun Buyback Programs

 Additional comment from our Reviewer: citing Sherman et al. (1998), he similarly observed:

 "The scientific rigor of the buyback evaluations is not great.
 They can be summarized as providing moderate evidence of no effect.
 They fail to show effects on gun crimes relative to a comparison of trends in the same types of crimes committed without guns.
 Given their high cost and weak theoretical rationale, however, there seems little reason to invest in further testing of the idea."

-Lorna Ferguson is a PhD student in the Sociology department at the University of Western Ontario, and the C.O.O. and Research Associate for the Canadian Society of Evidence-Based Policing (CAN-SEBP).
+Lorna Ferguson is a Ph.D. student in the Sociology department at the University of Western Ontario, and the C.O.O. and Research Associate for Can-SEBP.
 Lorna has a broad interest in policing research and developing evidence-based approaches to policing and crime prevention, including issues related to firearms and social media use.
 Her most recent work looks at police responses to missing persons cases.